-On a day-to-day basis, the Home Child Care Supervisor and Consultant are responsible for the leadership, mentorship, coaching and development of Home Child Care Providers.
-Based on the learning needs of the Home Child Care Providers, the Home Child Care Supervisor or Consultant may meet with Home Child Care Providers to suggest strategies or to focus on a particular area, conduct regular visits to reflect and plan, offer regular training sessions or provide materials including links, articles, and various readings to supplement Home Child Care Provider's professional learning.
+On a day-to-day basis the child care centre supervisor is responsible for the leadership, mentorship, coaching and development of educators.
+Based on the learning needs of the educators, the supervisor may meet with staff to suggest strategies, conduct learning huddles to focus on a particular area of YMCA curriculum with the entire team, conduct regular staff meetings to reflect and plan, invite speakers from other YMCA departments or community agencies to attend the centre, or provide materials including links, articles, and various readings to supplement educator's professional learning.